opensearch-project/documentation-website/_dashboards/visualize/vega.md

 vis_type_vega.enabled: true
 ```

 Once you have configured [multiple data sources]({{site.url}}{{site.baseurl}}/dashboards/management/multi-data-sources/) in OpenSearch Dashboards, you can use Vega to query those data sources.
-The following GIF show to process of creating Vega visualizations in OpenSearch Dashboards.
+The following GIF shows the process of creating Vega visualizations in OpenSearch Dashboards.

 ![Process of creating Vega visualizations in OpenSearch Dashboards]({{site.url}}{{site.baseurl}}/images/dashboards/configure-vega.gif)